Salkantay Trek + Classic Inca Trail – 6 Days

 • Indigenous Porters to carry (camping equipment)

-• Extra porter to carry 07 kg/15.4 lb. personal items.
+• Extra porter to carry 07 kg/15.4 lb. personal items

 • Bus ticket from Machu Picchu to Aguas Calientes Village

-• Machu Picchu guided tour (02 hrs) and extra time for you.
+• Machu Picchu guided tour (02 hours) and extra time for you.

 • One train ticket from Machupicchu Pueblo to Ollantaytambo village (Expedition Tourist Train)

-• 01 bus ticket from Machu Picchu Park to Machu Picchu Pueblo
+• 1 bus ticket from Machu Picchu Park to Machu Picchu Pueblo

-• Spacious tents / Sleeping mats.
+• Spacious tents and sleeping mats

 • We provide a duffle bag for personal items.